RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Results and Discussion

 To test the effectiveness of RT-GAN in fold segmentation context (indicative of the total missed surface during colonoscopy), we added RT-GAN on top of FoldIt haustral fold frame-based model \cite{mathew2021foldit}.
 In Figure \ref{fig:recycle_comp}, we compare RT-GAN, FoldIt, TempCycleGAN, and RecycleGAN results on public video sequences from Ma et al. \cite{ma2019real}.
 RecycleGAN has many variants, however sifting through all the variants and applying task-specific components requires great effort on part of the end users.
 We chose RecycleGAN for comparisons since it has all the base temporal components seen in the more advanced variants and is not task-specific.
-We also compare with TempCycleGAN which has shown results on medical tasks.
-FoldIt and RecycleGAN both had jittery results.
-FoldIt occasionally smooths out the deeper parts of the endolumen.
+As shown in supplementary video, FoldIt and RecycleGAN both had jittery results and FoldIt occasionally smooths out the deeper parts of the endolumen.
 In contrast, RecycleGAN translated these deeper endolumen parts as folds since it does not contain any task-specific modules or losses.
 RT-GAN utilizes the task-specific modules from FoldIt while providing temporal consistency.
 TempCycleGAN is more consistent, however, similar to RecycleGAN it doesn't have the task specific additions and it fails to accommodate the deeper portions of the endoluminal view.
-The complete videos sequences for these results can be seen in the \textbf{supplementary video}.
+Complete videos sequences are shown in the \textbf{supplement}.